VilemR/AWS_DeepRacer/README.md

 AWS DeepRacer – reward_function() to start easily
 -------------

-The code presented here is a reward function() for the [AWS DeepRacer](https://aws.amazon.com/deepracer/) vehicle training tasks (Reinforcement Machine Learning).
+The code presented here is a **reward function()** for the [AWS DeepRacer](https://aws.amazon.com/deepracer/) vehicle training tasks (Reinforcement Machine Learning).
 It is an outcome of the participation on Honeywell AI day competition.

 ![AWS DR Environment](images/aws_dr_car.jpg "Deep Racer vehicle.")

 Compared to other reward functions presented on Internet this code is bringing much better level of the problem abstraction and is allowing easy and safe changes in the reward strategies.
 This approach is a big benefit also for non-pythonic programmers allowing them to build complex reward strategy with a minimum knowledge of the Python syntax.
-See the example:

-The functionality implemented in following fragment of the code
+Example: the following fragment of the code
 ```python
 def reward_function(params):
     waypoints = params['waypoints']